roadrunner-server/roadrunner-docs/docs/en/app-server/systemd.md

 > **Warning**
-> These paths are just examples, and the actual paths may differ depending on the specific server configuration and file locations.
-You should update these paths to match the actual paths used in your server setup.
+> These paths are just examples, and the actual paths may differ depending on the specific
+> server configuration and file locations.
+You should update these paths to match the actual paths used in your server
+> setup.

 You should also update the `ExecStart` option with your own configuration and save the file with a suitable name, such as `rr.service`.
-This file should be placed in the `.config/systemd/user/` directory.
+Usually, such user unit files are located in the `.config/systemd/user/` directory.
 To enable the service, you should run the following commands:

 ```bash
 systemctl enable --user rr.service